tenorz007/cerebro-github/Readme.md

 ## Usage

 Repo and user search can be queried on (forks, stars, followers, repos, topics, location, size) in any order.
-(having, with) are used to declare intent of query fields.
+(having, with) are used to declare intent of query.

 * Trending Search
     - trending users